Sports Media and Analytics Major

 Why Study Sports Media and Analytics Here?

 Our students work with faculty who have extensive experience in sports journalism, broadcast play-by-play, and public relations.
 Students find internships with ESPN, Fox Sports, sports teams, and television stations.
 Students do on-campus sports reporting for the Collegiate Times and Virginia Tech TV.
 They complete production and play-by-play work for the VT Athletics Department.
-The new ACC network will also offer local production opportunities.
+The ACC network also offers local production opportunities for students to participate in.

 Beyond the Classroom